Estimated reading time: 9 minutes

 The country is small in geographical size, but it’s home to some of the world’s tallest mountains, including Mount Everest.
 Kathmandu is the capital city of Nepal.
-And the National language is Nepali.
+The National language is Nepali.

-If you’re ever planning on travelling to Nepal, it’s helpful to know where it is on a map.
+Knowing where it is on a map is helpful if you plan to travel to Nepal.
 You can find it easily by looking for the country’s distinct shape—it looks like a pyramid.
-And once you’ve seen it, you’ll be able to orient yourself and start planning your trip.
+Once you’ve seen it, you can orient yourself and start planning your trip.

 Map coordinates of Nepal

-For the coordinates of the country, one must be aware of latitude and longitude.
-On the map, Nepal’s longitude and latitude are 28° 00′ N and 84 ° 00′ E. One can look it up on google maps.
+For the country’s coordinates, one must be aware of latitude and longitude.
+On the map, Nepal’s longitude and latitude are 28° 00′ N and 84 ° 00′ E. One can look it up on Google Maps.
 The map of Nepal is a big necessity for tourists mainly because of the ‘Mount Everest Expedition.’
 Local guides and tour companies can ease your stay and help you get the maximum out of your trip to Nepal.
 So you should visit the country as you’d love your stay here.